Sri

 Extract from the minutes of the

-convey to His Excellency the Governor an assurance of its
+Council desires to convey to His Excellency the Governor an

-which the authorities may consider necessary to adopt in the
+authorities may consider necessary to adopt in the prosecution

-the attention of the Mayor to by-law 10 (d) of the by-laws
+the Mayor to by-law 10 (d) of the by-laws regulating the

 procedure at meetings, and said that the motion was not in